d3ska/d3ska.github.io/_posts/2022-10-24-inversion-of-control-and-the-dependency-injection.md

 ![img]({{site.url}}/assets/blog_images/2022-24-10-inversion-of-control-and-the-dependency-injection/conrete-impl-constructor-initializing.jpg)

 The desire situation is where we would depend just on the interface.
-It's highly possible that we would have several SongsProvider implementation which we would like to use with but independent of the MovieLister class, we may sign a contract with different provider, or just take those songs from some hosted file, for purpose of the local development.
+It's highly possible that we would have several SongsProvider implementation which we would like to use with but independent of the MovieLister class.

+There are chances, that we would want to use different source of songs, for example we would like to take songs from some hosted file, for purpose of the local development.

 We would like to have them just to be a dependencies/ plugins.
 But by direct instantiating it we are loosing that possibility, to have finder as a dependency/ plugin.